-6. The Council's Responsibilities
+8. The Council's Responsibilities

-We will investigate to determine the cause of damp, mould and condensation carrying out remedial repairs and actions in accordance with the tenancy agreement as appropriate, including:
+We will investigate to determine the cause of damp, mould and condensation carrying out remedial repairs and actions in accordance with the tenancy agreement and in line with best practice and statutory guidelines, including:

 - Ensuring that remedial work for the treatment of damp, mould on void properties is undertaken before being let to new tenants. - Diagnose the cause of damp correctly and deliver effective solutions based on dealing with the cause of the damp not just the symptom. - Promote and provide general advice and guidance on how to manage damp and condensation. - Ensuring that the relevant staff are aware of and understand the delivery of the service that will meet the aims of this policy. - Ensuring competent contractors are employed to carry out any works associated with damp.